How Samsung SSDs Fail

 990 PRO Rapid Health Drain

-The Pascal controller running firmware 0B2QJXD7 caused S.M.A.R.T. health percentages to drop 5% to 10% within weeks of light use, well below the drive's 1,200 TBW endurance rating.
-Samsung's fix (firmware 4B2QJXE7) stops the drain but doesn't restore the incorrectly depleted health values.
+The Pascal controller running firmware 0B2QJXD7 caused S.M.A.R.T. health percentages to drop 5% to 10% within weeks of light use, well below the drive's rated write endurance (600 TBW for 1TB, 1,200 TBW for 2TB).
+Samsung's fix (firmware 1B2QJXD7) stops the drain but doesn't restore the incorrectly depleted health values.
 The wear is permanently logged in the drive's telemetry.

 870 EVO Premature NAND Degradation